 The wettability of the reservoir has gained a lot of interest since it is recognized as one of the key factors affecting enhanced oil recovery.
-In carbonate reservoirs, wettability alteration is the main mechanism for enhanced oil recovery.
-The wettability studies are used to determine the original wettability state of the reservoir as well as to study the effect of different enhanced oil recovery strategies.
-Most commonly used quantitative methods to study reservoir wettability are Amott-Harvey, USBM (US Bureau of Mines), and sessile drop contact angle.
+In carbonate reservoirs, wettability alteration is often the main mechanism for improving oil recovery, and the original wettability state of the rock is therefore important to know.

 The Amott-Harvey method uses a combination of spontaneous and forced imbibition measurements of initially oil saturated cores.
 Displacement of both water by oil as well as oil by water is tested.
 The data is used to calculate the displacement by oil index which is a ratio between water volume displaced by spontaneous oil imbibition alone and the total volume displaced by oil imbibition and forced displacement.